karmab/kcli/doc/index.md

 kcli product --info YOUR_PRODUCT
 ```

 And deploy any product .
-Note deletion is currently handled by deleting the corresponding plan
+Deletion is currently handled by deleting the corresponding plan

 ```
 kcli product YOUR_PRODUCT